bc-luke/sassy-brunch/README.md

 ## Differences from Chaplin Boilerplate
 [Chaplin Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate)
-is an official boilerplate all for chaplin.
+is an official boilerplate for Chaplin.
 This skeleton is almost the same, except a few changes:

 * Added Header.